It happens in the kitchen often. All sorts of food is made in kitchens all over the world daily.

 Honestly, I was so skeptical, I am not even sure what drove me to try.
 Perhaps simply morbid curiousity.
 But, try it I did, and I am happy to share with you the results!
 Besides, what else do you do with those orange peels?
-You make Natural Citrus Cleaner and Degreaser!
+You make this vinegar cleaner recipe with things that you would normally throw out!
 How cool is that, really?

-I started by putting the peels from 5 oranges into a quart jar, packing it down tight.
+- Put the peels from 5 citrus fruits (orange, lemon, lime, or grapefruit) into a quart jar, packing it tight.

-I didn’t think it would do anything to this baked on, greasy, nasty stove top.
-But, I sprayed it, and let it sit for a few minutes.
-Wow!
-I was super impressed at how well this worked!
-My daughter was happy with how easy it cut through the grease and grime and made her job that much more simple to do.
+It cuts through grease and grime like nobody’s business.
 To make it even more powerful, you can add 1/2 cup of borax to the spray bottle and swish it around to dissolve.
 This will help cut through grime and baked on grease even faster than the citrus cleaner alone.

-I like to use the grapefruit cleaner in the bathroom because it has a light and fruity scent.
+I like to use the grapefruit infused vinegar as a cleaner in the bathroom because it has a light and fruity scent.
 The orange cleaner also works really well to mop floors, kill mold and clean windows.
-As a matter of fact, I haven’t found anything that it doesn’t clean well.
+As a matter of fact, I haven’t found anything that this vinegar all purpose cleaner doesn’t clean well.

-Have you made your own citrus cleaner before?
+Have you made your own citrus vinegar as a cleaner before?
 How did you like it?
 Be sure to pin this for later!